With the hot summer heat already causing unpleasant temperatures across the globe, you’re likely on the hunt for an affordable air conditioning unit.

 When the number is higher, the amount of space that can be cooled is increased as well.

 Typically, units will provide an estimate for what sized space they can cool.
-For more information, check out our best window air conditioner list.
+For more information, check out our best window AC units list.

 If you’re looking to cool a small space and save the most amount of money, we also have a guide on choosing a cheap portable AC unit here.